arrow-kt/arrow-website/content/docs/learn/coroutines/parallel.md

 In the code above, we had a fixed sequence of computations to perform in parallel.
 In other cases, those computations depend on some form of _collection_; for example, we want to obtain the name of all a user's friends.
-Arrow provides `parMap` for that use case.
+Arrow provides `parMap` (PARallel MAP) for that use case.

 <!--- INCLUDE